koogunmo/nessa/README.md

 At this point, Nessa will be capable of running 24/7, but limited to downloading new episodes of existing shows only.

 ### Phase 2
-- ~~~Automatic update by schedule~~~
+- ~~Automatic update by schedule~~
-	- Pulls latest version from Github & restarts node/forever
+	- Pulls latest version from Github then sends SIGUSR2
 - Build responsive HTML5 interface
-	- Need to find a good templating system
+	- Need to find a good templating system (Any suggestions?)
 	- MUST work on mobile devices (iPad/iPhone)
 		- Mobile-first approach
 	- Use Socket.IO